Severe Weather Statement issued for Dickey by NWS - NewsBreak

-Effective: 2022-06-19 04:16:00 CDT Expires: 2022-06-19 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Young children and pets should never be left unattended in vehicles under any circumstances.
-Take extra precautions if you work or spend time outside.
-When possible reschedule strenuous activities to early morning or evening.
-Know the signs and symptoms of heat exhaustion and heat stroke.
-Wear lightweight and loose fitting clothing when possible.
-To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
-Anyone overcome by heat should be moved to a cool and shaded location.
-Heat stroke is an emergency!
-Call 9 1 1.
-Target Area: Barnes; Benson; Eddy; Griggs; Nelson; Ramsey; Steele; Towner HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT THIS EVENING * WHAT...Heat index values up to 103. * WHERE...Ramsey, Benson, Barnes, Towner, Eddy, Nelson, Griggs and Steele Counties. * WHEN...Until 9 PM CDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.
+Effective: 2022-06-19 06:53:00 CDT Expires: 2022-06-19 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Target Area: Bottineau; Burleigh; Dickey; Emmons; Foster; Grant; Kidder; La Moure; Logan; McHenry; McIntosh; McLean; Mercer; Morton; Oliver; Pierce; Renville; Rolette; Sheridan; Sioux; Stutsman; Ward; Wells HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT/7 PM MDT/ THIS EVENING * WHAT...Heat index values up to 105 are expected today. * WHERE...Portions of central North Dakota. * WHEN...Until 8 PM CDT/7 PM MDT/ this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses.

 Comments / 0